March is SUDC Awareness Month

 💌 The SUDC Foundation Act of Kindness Cards (See here)

-Let’s come together as a community to raise awareness, share love, and support one another.
+Let’s come together as a community to raise awareness, advocate, and support one another.

 Organize a meaningful awareness walk in memory of your child’s memory.
 Whether it’s a small gathering of close family and friends or a larger community event, your walk brings people together to remember and reflect.